 Winnipeg Richardson International Airport – Airport Carbon Accreditation

-In 2016, Winnipeg Richardson International Airport achieved Level One Mapping certification under the Airport Carbon Accreditation Program.
+In 2016 and 2017, Winnipeg Richardson International Airport achieved Level One Mapping certification under the Airport Carbon Accreditation Program.
 Introduced by Airports Council International, the accreditation is an institutionally-endorsed, global carbon management certification program for airports.
 It independently assesses and recognizes the efforts of airports to manage and reduce their carbon emissions through four levels of certification: ‘Mapping’, ‘Reduction’, ‘Optimization’ and ‘Neutrality’.

-In order to achieve Level One Mapping certification, WAA completed a greenhouse gas emissions inventory for year 2014 operations.
+In order to achieve Level One Mapping certification, WAA completed a greenhouse gas emissions inventory of their operations.
 The scope of the inventory included all emission sources where WAA has direct ownership and control, including emissions from fuel, electricity and natural gas consumed in its generators, boilers, chillers, fleet vehicles and buildings.